ros-physical-ai/demos/pai_phone_teleop/README.md

 4. Press `START` button for initiating the teleoperation and keep press the `HOLD TO MOVE` button while moving the phone to teleoperate.

+> [!NOTE]
-   > [!NOTE]Recommendation: Keep the phone >vertical and steady and then press `START`.
+> Recommendation: Keep the phone >vertical and steady and then press `START`.

+> [!IMPORTANT]
-   > [!Important] When you press the start button the XR localization starts using the orientation registered at initialization.
+> When you press the start button the XR localization starts using the orientation registered at initialization.
 If you press START while holding the phone in a weird orientation it might be tricky to start teleoperating correctly as it is easy to get confused.

 ## Controls